tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

  * Adjust rate, tidal volume

 # ~Question 3
-What type of alarm is the result of a patient who needs suctioning?
+What type of alarm occurs when a patient needs suctioning?

 [WRONG] Low pressure alarm
 [WRONG] Low volume alarm
 [RIGHT] High pressure alarm

 # ~Question 4
-What type of alarm is the result of a tracheal tube that has become misplaced?
+What type of alarm is the result of a tracheal tube that has become misplaced in the bronchus?

 [WRONG] Low pressure alarm
 [WRONG] Low volume alarm